Naïlé Titah

 How do ghostwriters make AI sound like their clients?

 Two layers: training and defense.
-Train on the client's own published posts (account-level import goes deeper than pasted URLs or generic prompts), then defend the output with humanizing that strips the patterns readers now recognize; our research measures the stakes at 57% less engagement for AI-sounding posts.
-The read-aloud test on your most distinctive client is the practical benchmark.
+Train on the client's own published posts (account-level import goes deeper than pasted URLs or generic prompts), then defend the output by stripping the patterns readers now recognize.

 Can ghostwriting tools tag people from a client's profile?